 Town Council funded massive improvement in CCTV

-Until recently, Desborough had four CCTV cameras: three covering the town centre and one on the Recreation Ground.
-The Town Council gave the then Kettering Borough Council (now North Northamptonshire Council) a grant to fund the replacement of these cameras and the installation of new cameras at other locations.
-The cameras will be monitored alongside the other CCTV cameras by trained staff working around the clock for North Northamptonshire Council.
+Previously, Desborough had four CCTV cameras owned by Kettering Borough Council: three covering the town centre and one on the Recreation Ground.
+The equipment was quite old and the quality was poor.
+The Town Council gave the then Kettering Borough Council (now North Northamptonshire Council) a grant of £70,600.30 to fund the replacement of these cameras and the installation of new cameras at other locations.
+The cameras are monitored alongside the other CCTV cameras by trained staff working around the clock for North Northamptonshire Council.

 • Station Road / Havelock Street